FrancescoDeVittori/DMC12-serializer/README.md

 -todo-

-You deserialize from C# using DMC12 Serializer:
+In .NET, you deserialize using DMC12 Serializer:

 -todo-